lue-bird/elm-syntax-type-infer/README.md

 ## TODO

 -   add more tests
--   (mutually) recursive type aliases can run into an infinite loop
 -   add local types in a fully separate (optional!) step

 Right now, this can't handle medium to large files at an acceptable speed.